Income tax in Australia: Historical personal income tax rates and brackets

 The following historical personal income tax rates and brackets since 1983 are sourced from the ATO.
 These rates do not include the Medicare levy.
+Income tax brackets in Australia are not typically indexed against inflation.

-In addition, the Flood Levy, introduced by the Gillard Labor Government as a result of the 2010–11 Queensland floods, applied.
+In addition, the flood levy, introduced by the Gillard Labor government as a result of the 2010–11 Queensland floods, applied.

-In addition, the Temporary Budget Repair Levy, introduced by the Abbott Liberal Government, was payable at a rate of 2% for taxable incomes over $180,000.
+In addition, the Temporary Budget Repair Levy, introduced by the Abbott Liberal government, was payable at a rate of 2% for taxable incomes over $180,000.

 In addition, the Temporary Budget Repair Levy was payable at a rate of 2% for taxable incomes over $180,000.

 In addition, the Temporary Budget Repair Levy was payable at a rate of 2% for taxable incomes over $180,000, and expired on 1 July 2017.

 In October 2016, the federal government passed a bracket adjustment that raised the third marginal tax rate threshold from $80,000 to $87,000.
 These changes took effect from 1 July 2016.

 The temporary budget repair levy, which was introduced by the Liberal–National coalition Government under Prime Minister Abbott in financial year 2014/15 and payable at a rate of 2% for incomes over $180,000, ceased to apply on 1 July 2017.